Upward Bound is "zooming" Into a New Year

 The purpose of the Upward Bound Program is to generate, in low-income and first generation high school students, the academic strength, skills, and motivation required to ensure their success in postsecondary education.
 The program is designed to better prepare selected students to enter and complete a postsecondary educational program after the completion of high school.
+Apply below.

 Who Should Apply?

 - Students who are currently enrolled in 9th or 10th grade.

 - Students whose family's taxable income is no more than 150 percent of the federal poverty guidelines

 - Students whose parents have not graduated from a 4-year college or university (first generation college students)